The RetroBeat: Crash Bandicoot 4 lets you play without game overs, and you should

 You can't solo security

-COVID-19 game security report.
-Learn the latest attack trends in gaming.
+COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here

 But even I have to admit that the concept of lives and game overs can feel a bit archaic.
 This was something I felt when playing through Super Mario Sunshine again during my time with Super Mario 3D All-Stars.
 I’d be having fun during some of the game’s tougher sections, suffering a few deaths while navigating my way through those difficult, platforming-focused sections.
 Then I’d run out of lives and, for no reason, get kicked back to the hub world and have to waste time running back to where I was.